 Mustang trek is an exceptional, extended trek in a remote and wholly unique corner of Nepal to the boarder of Tibet which is known as the lost Tibetan kingdom - a great cultural trek of the Himalaya , do it with us the mustang trek experts>>

-The small kingdom of Mustang Nepal closed to westerners until 1992, is an enchanting land of windswept vistas, red walled monasteries, and feudal towns.
+Mustang a small kingdom of Nepal closed to westerners until 1992, is an enchanting land of windswept vistas, red walled monasteries, and feudal towns.
 This tiny kingdom was not only a major corridor of trade from the 1400's to before the Chinese occupation of Tibet, but also figured importantly into early Buddhism in Tibet.

 Local legend tells the tale of the great founder of Tibetan Buddhism, Padmasambhava (Guru Rimpoche), who before building Samye (the oldest monastery in Tibet) came to Mustang to stand guard against and do battle with the evil powers out to destroy Buddhism.
 The temple of Lo Gekhar in eastern Mustang was built by Padmasambhava after his triumphant battle and still stands guard today.